MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 ![Header](/img/dont-lgtm-code-reviews.jpg)

 A lot of development teams are doing code reviews these days, it's become the industry norm.
 But are they done well?
-The idea of the lazy code review — "LGTM, ship it" — has [become a meme](https://knowyourmeme.com/memes/lgtm), and it's funny because there's an element of truth in it that we've experienced ourselves.
+The idea of the lazy code review — "LGTM, ship it" — has [become a widespread meme](https://knowyourmeme.com/memes/lgtm), and it's funny because there's an element of truth in it that we've experienced ourselves.

 In this post I am to convince you of the value of thorough code reviews and i'll provide some pointers for bringing rigour and methods to increase the value you get out of them.